 The mouse cursor is one of the pillars of modern user interface design.
-Even if you’ve transitioned to a tablet or touchscreen device, sometimes you just need that reliable old cursor, especially in an operating system that still skews heavily toward the conventional desktop (i.e. Windows).
+Even if you’ve transitioned to a tablet or touchscreen device like the many Windows 10 2-in-1s that have hit the market, sometimes you just need that reliable old cursor, especially in an operating system that still skews heavily toward the conventional desktop (i.e. Windows).
 But that doesn’t mean you have to stick with the default option.
-Users looking for different colors and sizes of cursor, whether for better visibility or simply cosmetic preference, can change it in the Windows settings menu.
+Users looking for different cursor colors and size, whether for better visibility or simply based on cosmetic preference, can follow our simple guide on how to change your mouse cursor in Windows.

 Changing the default cursor

 Click or press the Windows button, then begin typing “mouse.”
-Click or tap Mouse & touchpad settings from the resulting list of options to open the primary mouse settings menu.
+Click or tap Change your mouse settings from the resulting list of options to open the primary mouse settings menu.
 This is also available from the primary Settings application.
 In Windows 10, go to Devices, click or tap Mouse & touchpad, and select Additional mouse options.

 In Windows 8, click on Control Panel, then double-click Mouse.
 In older versions of Windows, the Mouse or Touchpad settings shortcut is usually found from within the Control Panel.